-Please refer to the Teachers College Guide to Admissions for application deadlines.
+Please refer to the Teachers College Areas of Study for application deadlines.

 Unfortunately, the College does not have a centralized application system that allows each individual office to monitor the status of incoming applications.
 Should you have a question on where your application is in the process or whether any materials are missing, please contact the Admissions Office directly at firstname.lastname@example.org.

-Up-to-date information on tuition and fees is available at the TC Student Accounts website:
+Up-to-date information on tuition and fees is available here.

 Office of Financial Aid email: firstname.lastname@example.org